Teaching

 I earned a Teaching and Communication Certificate from the NC State University Graduate School by completing 100 hours of approved courses and workshops, in addition to a final portfolio.

-I completed a graduate course on “Teaching Sociology” at NC State University.
-In this course, I studied teaching as a sociological phenomenon, evaluated teaching techniques, learned about best practices of teaching, and delineated a teaching philosophy.
+In this graduate course, I studied teaching as a sociological phenomenon, evaluated teaching techniques, learned about best practices of teaching, and delineated a teaching philosophy.
 For my final project, I designed an undergraduate course.